 “Uncle Ted did kind of look like that, didn’t he?”
 He cleared his throat.
-“But really there’s nothing wrong with Aunt Millie or Uncle Ted, or any of them for that matter, feeling relief or happiness at their inheritance.
-Aunt Millie can retire now, whereas before she couldn’t.
+“But really, there’s nothing wrong with Aunt Millie or Uncle Ted, or any of them for that matter, feeling relief or happiness at their inheritance.
+Aunt Millie can retire now, whereas before, she couldn’t.
 Sandra’s college tuition will now be paid in full.
 Uncle Ted was on the verge of losing his house and declaring bankruptcy.
 He doesn’t have to do that now.”

 Cora glared at each of them in turn, unable to give her father all of her anger.
-Down deep she knew he didn’t deserve it.
+Down deep, she knew he didn’t deserve it.
 He wasn’t her enemy, but she wanted to stay angry.
 To revel in the heat of it—the power of it.

 Then she saw Mimsey’s face next to her father’s, a translucent shape.
 She wasn’t really there, of course, but it felt like it nonetheless.
 Her eyes were concerned.
 Her head tilted in the way she would when someone’s thinking didn’t add up.
 Even Mimsey’s voice echoed in her mind.
 “Doesn’t feel good when another is right, never does when we sit on the losing side of things, but we have a choice on whether we stay there.
 There’s more damage in staying than not.”